There are currently no active references in this article.

 The distinctions between Oriental Beech F. orientalis, and the European Beech F. sylvatica, are slight.
 Few of the morphological distinctions cited in earlier literature have significant merit.
 Various anecdotal distinctions seem not to hold sway either, for example that F. orientalis is faster growing in youth (Krüssmann 1984), a trait which every grower of trees knows can be influenced by provenance and site selection.
 So far as stature and effect in the designed landscape is concerned there is little benefit to planting Oriental rather than European Beech, but in terms of climate change resilience it may be that F. orientalis is better adapted to hotter and drier conditions, so trees of known provenance may be of value in the future.

 Flora Europaea (Tutin et al. (eds) 1993) and the Flora of Turkey (Davis 1984) both suggest that the perianth of male flowers is divided almost to the base in F. sylvatica, but for not more than one third of its length in F. orientalis.
-The most consistently cited difference appears to be between the fruit cups, the bristles of which are all of one type, long, tapering and (initially) erect in F. sylvatica, but which in F. orientalis are of two types, the upper ones as in F. sylvatica but the lower ones variously described as “wide”, “flattened”, or “spathulate” (Krüssmann 1985, Davis 1984).
-This is also a character of the Japanese F. crenata (Bean 1981a) so care must be taken not to jump to any hasty conclusions, but F. orientalis can generally be distinguished from F. crenata by its densely pubescent peduncle and midrib on the underside of the leaf blade.
+The most consistently cited difference appears to be between the fruit cups, the bristles of which are all of one type, long, tapering and (initially) erect in F. sylvatica, but which in F. orientalis are of two types, the upper ones as in F. sylvatica but the lower ones variously described as ‘wide’, ‘flattened’, or ‘spathulate’ (Davis 1984; Krüssmann 1985).
+This is also a character of the Japanese F. crenata (Bean 1981a) so care must be taken not to jump to any hasty conclusions, but F. orientalis can generally be distinguished from F. crenata by its densely pubescent peduncle and midvein on the underside of the leaf blade, and by its longer peduncle.
 In the absence of fruits the leaves of F. orientalis are, generally, larger and ‘tougher’ than those of F. sylvatica, and the leaf blade is usually broadest below the middle, but the hybrid, F. × taurica, is most like F. orientalis in leaf and most like F. sylvatica in fruit, so again, caution should be exercised in identification.

 It is generally remarked that where the two species meet – in the Crimea and the Balkan peninsula – the more heat-tolerant F. orientalis occurs at lower altitudes such as in valleys, while F. sylvatica is found enjoying cooler conditions higher up (Kandemir & Kaya 2009).
-F. orientalis is an important timber tree in many parts of its large range, especially from Turkey eastward to Iran (Kandemir & Kaya 2009, Davis 1984).
-Its use as an ornamental in these regions is poorly documented in western literature, while in European cultivation it has never come close to matching the ubiquity of F. sylvatica.
+F. orientalis is an important timber tree in many parts of its large range, especially from Turkey eastward to Iran (Davis 1984; Kandemir & Kaya 2009).
+Its use as an ornamental in these regions is poorly documented in Western literature, while in European cultivation it has never come close to matching the ubiquity of F. sylvatica.
 Only one cultivar, ‘Iskander’ has been commercialised from F. orientalis, although it may prove in time that certain selections of F. sylvatica such as ‘Latifolia’ and ‘Zlatia’ actually belong here or to F. × taurica.

 There are two records of F. orientalis approaching 30 m height in the Netherlands, at Amstenrade Castle (28 m) and at the Arboretum de Dreijen (27 m), and a tree of 1.37 m dbh (17 m height) grows at Hattem, also in the Netherlands (monumentaltrees.com 2019).
 No references have been found to other notable specimens growing in continental Europe, but there are surely many dozens of individuals scattered through the older and more notable collections.
 It is cultivated in North America, but is inevitably greatly outnumbered here by plantings of F. sylvatica and the native F. grandifolia (Sternberg 2004).

-It is still occasionally collected, for example there are two vigorous young trees growing at RBG Edinburgh under TDI 86, (and where the accompanying herbarium specimen confirms its identity), and it was collected in the Russian Caucasus on a joint trip by Edinburgh, Kew, and the Howick Arboretum in 2013.
+It is still occasionally collected, for example there are two vigorous young trees growing at Royal Botanic Garden Edinburgh from TDI 86, (the accompanying herbarium specimen confirms its identity), and it was collected in the Russian Caucasus on a joint trip by Edinburgh, Kew and the Howick Arboretum in 2013.
 Young trees raised from the Russian collections, under numbers CJLU 106 and 131, have recently been planted at Benmore Botanic Garden in Argyll.